erinwitkop/apoptosis_data_pipeline/ANALYSIS_NOTES_2020/Step_by_Step_Analysis_Notes_R_Markdown.md

 `
     * Deleting the bam files already done for deLorgeril because I'm not sure where they stopped
     * Deleting sam files for those experiments that have already finished running
+* Rerunning Probiotic, deLorgeril and Rubio HISAT2 script but combining script with Stringtie at the end so that it will run over the weekend.
+See how the Stringtie script was developed below

+## 2/7/2020 Build Stringtie Script and run

+### 1. Setting up stringtie script

+* After HISAT2 there are no longer two files for paired end reads, so I can run the same script for all.
+* Creating mergelist for each experiment